This is probably my favourite of all of the property strategies to get started with when it comes to generating cash flow.

 Not a bad start…

 Once you have done your first few, you can streamline the sourcing, outsource the most time-consuming parts that aren’t a good use of your time (like delivering leaflets or creating websites and PPC campaigns) and focus on the more important aspects of negotiating and dealing with the vendors (the property sellers).

 Scale this up, cover wider areas and you can make thousands per month just on trading deals alone, without ever needing to fix a leaking tap or dealing with tenants.

 A Real Life Case Study (how NOT to do it)

 There are two key parts to trading deals….

 Finding the Motivated Sellers and Finding the Investor Buyers.

 This worked great for a while.
-I could concentrate on just finding the deals, safe in the thought that if it fitted a certain criteria, then I would be able to sell the deal using the brokers investor database.
+I could concentrate on just finding the deals, safe in the thought that if it fitted a certain criterion, then I would be able to sell the deal using the broker’s investor database.

 My mistake was that I was relying too heavily on this broker, and I didn’t have a backup plan.

-When mortgages changed in 2008, the broker started to struggle because alot of their investors were not cash rich and they were relying on easy mortgages.
+When mortgages changed in 2008, the broker started to struggle because a lot of their investors were not cashing rich and they were relying on easy mortgages.